Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 vet gives laser therapy to a cat

-Image Credit: Luigi De Zotti, Shutterstock
+Image Credit by: Luigi De Zotti, Shutterstock

-Advantages of Laser Treatment for Cats
+Possible Advantages of Laser Treatment for Cats

-Advantages of laser therapy in cats:
+Potential advantages of laser therapy in cats:

 • It can be used as an adjuvant treatment to surgeries or medication to facilitate faster healing.